Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

 The heuristic search methods \emph{Greedy Replacement} and \emph{Greedy Balancing} for univariate feature qualities achieved a good feature-set quality relative to solver-based search, particularly for a low number of alternatives and on the test set.
-Apart from noticeable differences in training-set objective value for a high number of alternatives, users should be aware that the heuristics may stop in situations where solver-based search can still find further alternatives.
+For a high number of alternatives, the training feature-set quality may differ more, and the heuristics may stop early despite the existence of further alternatives.
 As a positive point, both the heuristics' runtime was negligible.
-Also, \emph{Greedy Balancing} achieved a low variance of training-set objective value between alternatives found simultaneously, similar to solver-based simultaneous search with min-aggregation.
+Also, \emph{Greedy Balancing} achieved a low variance of training-set objective value between alternatives, similar to solver-based simultaneous search with min-aggregation.